day50-dev/sidechat/README.md

 # wtf.zsh
 A tool designed to read a directory of files, describe their content, categorize their purposes and answer basic questions.
 Example!

+(Notice how it has no idea what shellwrap does.
+Told you it was new! ;-) )

 ![un](https://github.com/user-attachments/assets/0fe52d11-cf79-45e1-ba3c-4bbbfba81610)

 # shell-hook.zsh